 Just brilliant.
 I’m not going to do a full review because it would just be a list of superlatives!
 Long story short: If you’re any kind of David Bowie fan, you need to go and see this band when they come your way.

 The deal is you get two original members of Bowie’s band from 1970 (Woody Woodmansey on drums, Tony Visconti on bass) performing the whole of “The Man Who Sold The World” and other classics from 1969 – 1973 (all the best stuff then!)

-The rest of the band is made up of fantastically talented musicians, including on backing vocals Visconti’s daughter and the daughter and niece of the late great Mick Ronson.
+The rest of the band is made up of fantastically talented musicians, including on backing vocals Visconti’s daughter Jessica Lee and the daughter and niece of the late great Mick Ronson.
 Two excellent guitarist Paul Cuddeford and James Stevenson.
 Then there’s the multi-talented multi-instrumentalist Terry Edwards who seems to pop up playing with loads of the wizards’ favourite musicians.
 (Tindersticks, PJ Harvey, Robyn Hitchcock, Gallon Drunk)